 “Hmmmm?”
 I replied, fingers flying over the keys.
 “School?”

-“Why am I not at school?”
-She repeated.
+“Why I am not at school?” she repeated.

-I could picture her face though my back was to her; eyes opened wide behind purple wire-frames, eyebrows arched high, her mouth frozen in the shape of the last vowel sound she made.
+I could picture her face though my back was to her, eyes opened wide behind purple wire-frames, eyebrows arched high, her mouth frozen in the shape of the last vowel sound she made.
 She’d asked this question every day, several times a day, for the last week.

 “You know why.
 You tell me, why you aren’t you in school?”
 I said trying to be patient, though I felt anything but.